neoncortex/joker/README.md

 then, if you invoke the program as:<br />
 echo /path/to/file.pdf:10 | joker

-it will open the /path/to/file.pdf on line 10.
+it will open the /path/to/file.pdf on line 10, inside the zathura document reader.

 Limitations: